georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 ## Module Structure

 This section describes the [module structure of Wyvern][wyvern01].
 Modules will be the basic translation units of Wyvern, so all code must reside in a module.
-The text of this section will also include a lot of semantic informations.
-Context-free grammars are not good at encoding semantic informations and rules, we will use additional notational tools to do that in the next post.
+The text of this section will also include a lot of semantic information.
+Context-free grammars are not good at encoding semantic information and rules, we will use additional notational tools to do that in the next post.
 But for now, let's define what a module is.

 A module resides in a single file.
 It has a module header and a code block.
 If the export list is omitted, all symbols from the module are exported (NB!
 This is a good example of semantic information that is hard to encode in CFG notation.
 As is the following:) If the parentheses are empty, no symbols are exported.